 The type and number of jobs available changes frequently, therefore we do not post open fair-time positions on the website.
 When you meet with Employment Center staff, they will tell you about open jobs they believe match your interests, availability and experience.

-The types of jobs that are available change frequently as we continue to fill positions and get hiring requests.
+The types of jobs that are available change frequently as we continue to fill positions and receive hiring requests.
 We have jobs with State Fair departments, food vendors, ride operators, game operators and exhibitors.
 You will get specifics when you meet with a staff member.
-We get staffing requests throughout the summer months.
+We receive staffing requests throughout the summer months.

 Applicants are not referred on a first-come, first-served basis.
 Job referrals are based on matching an applicant’s interest, availability and experience to the needs of the State Fair departments and vendors who are hiring.

-No, referrals are based on matching an applicant’s interests, availability, and experience to the needs of the State Fair departments and vendors who are hiring.
+No. Referrals are based on matching an applicant’s interests, availability and experience to the needs of the State Fair departments and vendors who are hiring.
 If you’d like to make changes to your registration, contact the Employment Center during business hours.

 Some vendors hire employees through the Employment Center and others hire on their own.
 Job availability varies.